 What is oral cancer?

-Oral cancer is cancer that starts in the mouth or throat.
-Oral cancer is fairly common and very curable if found and treated at an early stage.
-A doctor or dentist usually finds oral cancer in its early stages because the mouth can be easily examined.
+Oral cancer is cancer that starts in cells in the mouth or throat.
+Oral cancer is fairly common and often cured if found and treated at an early stage.
+(This is when the cancer is small and hasn't spread.)
+A doctor or dentist often finds oral cancer in its early stages because the mouth is easy to examine.

 Understanding the mouth and throat

 The mouth is also called the oral cavity.
 It includes many parts:

 The lining inside the lips and cheeks (called the buccal mucosa)

 The bottom (or floor) of the mouth